 Is Too Much Shampoo Bad?

-As long as you rinse it thoroughly, there is no problem.
+As long as you rinse it thoroughly, there should be no problem.

 Can You Wash Your Hair Every Day?

 Yes, unless you start to notice broken strands of hair.
 Pay notice if you have lost more hair than normal or if some short strands are showing on the crown of your head.

 The secret to avoiding damage is to wash only oily or very dry hair daily.

 Living in a polluted city, always being in a humid environment, and exercising every day are also on the list of valid criteria for daily washing.

 Now, if you don't present any of the above conditions or if you don't have any special circumstances for washing your hair more frequently, aim to wash it once every 2 days instead.